larioteo/BansheeEngine/Documentation/GitHub/compiling.md

 	  - `Xcode`
 	- See all valid generators: [cmake-generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)
 - Build the project using your chosen tool
-  - Build files will be placed in `BansheeEngine\Build` folder
+  - Build files will be placed in `BansheeBuild` folder

 ## Customizing the build